Historical metrics definitions - Amazon Connect

 Contact abandoned

-Count of contacts disconnected by the customer while in the queue.
+The count of contacts disconnected without being connected to an agent.
 Contacts queued for callback are not counted as abandoned.
 When you create customized historical reports, to include this metric, on the Groupings tab choose either Queue or Phone Number.

-In the GetMetricData and GetMetricDataV2 APIs, this metric is CONTACTS_ABANDONED.
+In the GetMetricData and GetMetricDataV2 APIs, this metric can be retrieved by using CONTACTS_ABANDONED.

 • Type: Integer